Order processing and License key FAQ

 Q. How do I know that my order is secure?

 We use 256-Bit SSL encryption to ensure details sent to our server are secure.
 We don't store any of your credit card details after an order is made, so there is no possibility of the details being misappropriated at some point in the future.
-We use Worldpay for secure credit card processing, Worldpay being part of the Royal Bank of Scotland, the 5th biggest banking group in the world.
-They provide support the latest online security features such as Verify by Visa.
+We use Worldpay for secure credit card processing.
+They are one of the largest international card processors and provide support the latest online security features such as Verify by Visa.

 Q. Do I receive a software box or CD with my software order?

+We no longer ship any CDs.
 To reduce packaging, postage and handling costs, we distribute all of our software electronically, via downloads, with an e-mailed license key.
+The exception being where we have explictedly noted that software is delivered on a USB drive.

 Q. How is my hardware order shipped?

-For hardware orders to the USA, all packages will be shipped via USPS Priority Mail.
+For hardware orders to the USA, Mexico & Canada, all packages will be shipped via USPS Priority Mail.

 For hardware orders to the rest of the world, you will be given the option of selecting either Airmail post or FedEx as the shipping method.
 Airmail post is a cheaper service but doesn't offer insurance nor tracking and is also slower.
 FedEx is a fast delivery service, with insurance and tracking.
 For large order(s) (above $400) being shipped to developing countries, with an unreliable postage system, only FedEx is available.